pgcrumley/Controllers/SerialArduinoGpio/README.md

 This use of a pullup for HIGH values allows pins to be used a inputs or outputs with minimal fuss or danger.

+The digital pins can be placed in a monitor mode which will watch the pins and when debounced changes are detected, asynchronously send the change with a single character (c-n for a change to low, C-N for a change to high).

+All messages are returned without interruption, so, for example, the response to the '?', '0'-'9', '=', '-', or '`' commands will be returned in full before an asynchronous event message is sent.

+Signals are "debounced" and a stable signal must be observed for at least 3 consecutive observations separated by no less than 1 mSec.

 A command to save the current pin state to be used when the device is reset is also provided as some devices need particular values at startup.

 It is also possible to place a persistent name (16 characters) in to the Arduino so even if the USB ports get renamed over time you can keep track of which Arduino is connected to various signals.

+All messages from the device end with a '\\n' (NEWLINE) character.
+Commands do not need the NEWLINE as the lengths are all well-defined.

 ## Commands

 Most commands are a single character in length.
-The command to set an optional length is an exception as that has one character for the command followed by exactly 16 bytes of name.
+Exceptions are the '\#' command which is followed by exactly 16 bytes of name, and the '{' and '}' commands which are followed by a single character to identify the digital pin.

 ### Commands to Retrieve Pin Data